-Payments Due by Period Other Commercial Commitments Total Remaining 3 months 2006 + 2007 2008 + 2009 I0 and yond Standby letters of credit \$ 91,480 \$ 91,480 \$ \$ \$ Total commercial commitments \$ 91,480 \$ 91,480 \$ \$ \$
+Payments Due by Period Other Commercial Commitments Total Remaining 3 months 2006 + 2007 2008 + 2009 2010 and beyond Standby letters of credit \$ 91,480 \$ 91,480 \$ \$ \$ Total commercial commitments \$ 91,480 \$ 91,480 \$ \$ \$

 We obtained substantially all of the standby letters of credit described in the above table as security for financial assurance obligations which we were required to provide to regulatory bodies for the hazardous waste facilities and which would be called only in the event that we failed to satisfy closure, post-closure and other obligations under the permits issued by those regulatory bodies for such licensed facilities.
-As further discussed above under "The 2004 Refinancing" and "2005 Amendment of Credit Agreement," we initially obtained substantially all of the standby letters of credit described in the above table under our synthetic letter of credit facility (the "Synthetic LC Facility") and, on December 1, 2005, we replaced a portion of such letters of credit with letters of credit issued under our revolving credit facility.
-As amended effective December 1, 2005, the Synthetic LC Facility provides that Credit Suisse (the "LC Facility Issuing Bank") will issue up to \$50.0 million of letters of credit at our request.
-The LC Facility requires that the LC Facility Letter of credit be drawn in the future and we fail to satisfy our reimbursement obligation, the LC Facility Issuing Bank would be entitled to draw upon the appropriate portion of the \$50.0 million in cash which the LC Facility Lenders would then have the right to exercise their rights as first-priority lien holders (second-priority as to receivables) on substantially all of the assets of Clean Harbors, Inc. and our domestic subsidiaries.
+As further discussed above under "The 2004 Refinancing," we obtained substantially all of the standby letters of credit described in the above table under our synthetic letter of credit facility (the "Synthetic LC Facility").
+The Synthetic LC Facility provides that Credit Suisse First Boston (the "LC Facility Issuing Bank") will issue up to \$90.0 million of letters of credit at our request.
+The LC Facility requires that the LC Facility Lenders maintain a cash account (the "Credit-Linked Account") to collateralize our outstanding letters of credit.
+Should any such letter of credit be drawn in the future and we fail to satisfy our reimbursement obligation, the LC Facility Issuing Bank would be entitled to draw upon the appropriate portion of the \$90.0 million in cash which the LC Facility Lenders under the Credit Agreement have deposited into the Credit-Linked Account.
+Acting through the LC Facility Agent, the LC Facility Lenders would then have the right to exercise their rights as first-priority lien holders (second-priority as to receivables) on substantially all of the assets of Clean Harbors, Inc. and our domestic subsidiaries.